GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/saxml-on-gke/README.md

 ### Step by step deployment

-As an alternative to a one-click deployment, you can run each stage of the setup individually.
+As an alternative to an automated deployment, you can run each stage of the setup individually.

 #### Provisioning the base environment